 - Money Making Mama

 Try to avoid stop words in your URL.
 Stop words like “the”, “a”, “an”, and “in” are considered useless words from a search engine perspective.
 Plus they increase the length of your URL.
 While you can certainly use stop words in the title at the top of your blog, try to avoid them in your web address.
 Keep this tip in mind when coming up with your blog name.

-Following are some already existing creative names for blogs.
-I’ve organized them by niche to make it easier for you.
-Use these cool blog name ideas to create your own unique blog name.
+Following are some already existing cool names for a blog.
+I’ve organized these example blog names by niche to make it easier for you.
+Use these inspiring blog name ideas to create your own cool blog names.